scikit-learn/enhancement_proposals/slep006/proposal.rst

 --------------

 This SLEP has a draft implementation at :pr:`22083` by :user:`adrinjalali`.
-The implementation provides utilities that is used by scikit-learn and available to third-party estimators for adopting this SLEP.
-To help with adoption, estimators that inherit `BaseEstimator` _and_ their method signature explicitly accepts metadata as an argument will automatically get a `get_metadata_routing`.
+The implementation provides developer utilities that is used by scikit-learn and available to third-party estimators for adopting this SLEP.
+Specifically, the draft implementation makes it easier to define `get_metadata_routing` and `*_requests` for **consumers** and **routers**.
-**Routers** accepting `**kwargs` will need to explicitly define a `get_metadata_routing` to configure how metadata is routed to it's **consumers**.

 Backward compatibility
 ----------------------